sklarfox/digital-envelopes/README.md

 1. The **budget** page
    - The main budget page is where you have an overview of your entire budget.
    - At the top of the page, the amount of money awaiting **'To Be Assigned'** to a category is shown.
 This is the difference between all inflow transactions and the total amount assigned to each category.
 This assignment can be thought of as placing cash into an envelope.
    - **<u>The main goal of this app</u>** is to keep the **'To Be Assigned'** amount at 0.
 If this number is positive, that means there is money unassigned and needs to be placed into a category.
 If this number is negative, that means that the user has assigned more money than they really have.
-While this is allowed by the app, it is intended only to allow the user to temporarily over assign money while moving money between categories.
+While this is allowed by the app, it is intended only to allow the user to temporarily over-assign money while moving money between categories.
+Ultimately categories need to be reassigned until **'To Be Assigned'** is zero.
    - To assign money to a category, enter an amount into the appropriate box and press the **Reassign** button.
-   - Next, you can see all of your categories, how much money you have assigned to each category, and how much you have remaining to spend from that category. **Assigned** is how much cash you originally placed into the 'envelope'. **Remaining** is how much money is still in the 'envelope', ready to be spent.
+   - In the main part of the page, you can see all of your categories, how much money you have assigned to each category, and how much you have remaining to spend from that category. **Assigned** is how much cash you originally placed into the 'envelope'. **Remaining** is how much money is still in the 'envelope', ready to be spent.
    - Below categories is a view of all **accounts**.
 The current balance of each is also shown.
 2. Adding a new account, category, or transaction
    - Click the link at the bottom of the **budget** page